TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 As $N_{limit}$ increases, the average number of expended nodes of the search tree increases firstly, then gradually decreases and tends to stabilize.
 Similarly, the average time taken for each group to complete their driving intentions follows the same trend.
 This can be attributed to the fact that when the number of vehicles in a group is small, especially when $N_{limit}=1$, the search tree terminates quickly.
 However, during the search process, interactions between vehicles are ignored, resulting in a very small average minimum distance between vehicles in the decision results.
 This means that the vehicles adopt extremely dangerous driving actions when completing their driving intentions.
-Furthermore, it is observed that as $N_{limit}$ increases, the average maximum number of vehicles in one group also increases but does not exceed 3.
-This indicates that setting $N_{limit}$ to 3 can meet the requirement for grouping those possible interacting vehicles together as much as possible.
+Additionally, it is observed that as $N_{limit}$ varies from 1 to 5, the average maximum number of vehicles in one group stabilizes below 3.
+This indicates that under the computational efficiency constraints, setting $N_{limit}$ to 3 can fulfill the need for grouping potential interacting vehicles together as much as possible.
 At the same time, indicators such as the average expansion nodes and the average minimum distance perform well at $N_{limit}=3$.
-Therefore, $N_{limit}$ is set to be 3 in our implementation of the group-based MCTS algorithm.
+Therefore, $N_{limit}$ is set to be 3 in our implementation of the group-based MCTS.